Caliburn-Micro/caliburn-micro.github.io/documentation/4.0.0/event-aggregator.md

 ---

 ## Handle Interfaces
-In order to simply things and provide some consistent behavior we've moved back to a single interface which is similar to the old `IHandleWithTask`.
+The use of async/await allows the combining of IHandleWithTask, IHandleWithCoroutine and IHandle into a single interface to provide consistent behaviour.

 ``` csharp
 public interface IHandle<TMessage>